nf-core/ampliseq/docs/usage.md

 * Must contain the header `sampleID` and `forwardReads`
 * May contain the header `reverseReads` and `run`
 * Sample IDs must be unique
+* Sample IDs starting with a number will be prepended by an `X`
 * FastQ files must be compressed (`.fastq.gz`, `.fq.gz`)
 * Within one samplesheet, only one type of raw data should be specified (same amplicon & sequencing method)